iondv/framework/docs/en/2_system_description/functionality/eds.md

 ...
 ```

-In the `workflows/indicatorValueBasic.wf.json` worflow add a transition with the `"signBefore": true` property:
+In the `workflows/indicatorValueBasic.wf.json` worflow add a transition with the `"signBefore": true` property.

 ### Example